NCAA Rules And Regulations

 As a supporter of the University of Connecticut, you should be aware that there are many National Collegiate Athletic Association (NCAA) rules and regulations that govern the institution's intercollegiate athletics program.
 These regulations govern your conduct as well as the conduct of student-athletes, coaches and administrators.
 The information contained in this site is provided to offer a general overview of key NCAA rules.
 If you have a need to inquire further, please direct your questions to the Division of Athletics' Compliance Office.

-Senior Associate Director of Athletics/NCAA Rules Education and Compliance Services
+Associate Director of Athletics For Compliance Services

 Assistant Director of Compliance Services